Speech and Hearing Science

 Career opportunities for graduates in speech and hearing science are comparable to those for students with undergraduate degrees in related fields such as psychology, sociology, linguistics or other liberal arts.

 According to the U.S. Bureau of Labor Statistics, the mean annual salary for speech-language pathologists is $79,770, and for audiologists it is $80,040.
 Salaries for speech scientists and hearing scientists are quite variable, depending on the employment setting.
-Prospective majors are encouraged to consult the ASHA website for details of salary surveys.
+Prospective majors are encouraged to consult the American Speech-Language-Hearing Association website for details of salary surveys.

 Undergraduate Studies Chair